 For a guy who has lived most of his life in Texas, none of my favorite sports teams are located in Texas.

-What do you see as major trends in search marketing in 2018?
+What do you see as major trends in search marketing this year?

 Artificial Intelligence will start to be more widely adopted by digital marketing teams.